bpachter/benjaminpachter.com/algos.md

 ---
 <img src="/john.gif" alt="GBM" title="GBM" style="border: 0px solid #ddd; padding: 10px; margin: 20px 0; display: block; max-width: 100%;">

 Hey there!
-Thanks for your patience as I build out this page and make it better with integrated Jupyter Notebooks.
+Thanks for your patience as I build out this page and make it more interactive with integrated Jupyter Notebooks.

 Let's dive into some basic trading algorithms and blockchain technologies, as well as more complex equity momentum simulation!